 The Role of Bankers in the U.S. Syndicated Loan Market

-I construct a novel dataset linking individual bankers to large borrowers in the U.S. syndicated loan market to analyze the impact of bankers on bank lending.
+I construct a novel dataset of individual bankers in the U.S. syndicated loan market to analyze the

 Conferences presented: SFS Cavalcade 2017, 2017 Telfer Annual Conference on Accounting and Finance, Colorado Finance Summit (Job Market Session) , SFI Workshop in Finance 2016, DGF 2016, FMA 2016 (PhD Session), NFA 2016 (PhD Session), Federal Reserve Board of Governors, Emory University (Goizueta), University of Rochester (Simon), University of British Columbia (Sauder), Georgetown University (McDonough), McGill University (Desautels), University of Toronto (Rotman), Penn State (Smeal), Bocconi, INSEAD, University of New South Wales, Arizona State (Carey), Michigan State (Broad), Carnegie Mellon (Tepper)